Do Go On - 206 - Dungeons and Dragons

 So that's my very basic understanding.

-I've definitely missed over some fun nuances,
+I've definitely missed over some fun nuances, but I don't know.

-made me understand a bit more how it works.
+watching videos like that made me understand a bit more how it works.

-You're listening to that, and I'm sure you're thinking, Dave,
+You're listening to that and I'm sure you're thinking, Dave,

 that sounds quite satanic in nature.